majkinetor/posher/README.rst

     Allows for installation of small tweaks from the list of supported tweaks.
 For the complete list of tweaks see ``scripts\windows-tweaks.ps1``.

 WINDOWS_FEATURES
-    Enables the list of the Windows features that are shipped with OS and installed using ``OptionalFeatures.exe`` on a workstation Windows (Control Panel -> Turn Windows Features On or Off) or using Server Manager Roles and Features GUI interface on a server.
+    Enables the list of the Windows features that are shipped with the OS and installed using ``OptionalFeatures.exe`` on a workstation Windows (Control Panel -> Turn Windows Features On or Off) or using Server Manager Roles and Features GUI interface on a server.
 To get the complete list of features, use the following cmdlets: ``Get-WindowsOptionalFeature`` (workstation) and ``Get-WindowsFeature`` (server).

 PROVISION
     Enables the list of provisioning Powershell scriptblocks.
-Each machine can add its own provisioner in ``$PROVISION_LIST`` list.
+Each machine can add its own provisioner in the ``$PROVISION_LIST`` list.

 FINALIZE
     Allows finalization script to run.
-This script cleans up the system, deletes temporary files, defragments and shreds the disk etc. The procedure is lengthy and can be disabled.
+This script cleans up the system, deletes temporary files, defragments and shreds the disk etc. The procedure is lengthy and can be disabled while testing.

 Each of those options can be turned on or off using simple Powershell statement.
 For instance::

     $WINDOWS_UPDATE = $false

-will turn off integrated Windows Update build option which may be useful during testing as updates usually take a long time to finish.
+will turn off integrated Windows update build option which may be useful during testing as updates usually take a long time to finish.

 For detailed description of all options check out comments in the ``machines\_default.ps1`` script.